Snr1s3/MAZEGAMECS/README.md

 # Maze Game
 Maze Game is a console-based game in C# where the player navigates through a maze.

 ## Features

 - Player can move through the maze.
 - The game keeps track of the player's attempts.
-- The game ends when the player crashes into a wall or reaches the exit.
+- The game restarts when the player crashes into a wall
+- The game ends when reaches the exit.
 - The game records the player's attempts and whether they reached the exit.

 ## How to Run

 1. Clone the repository.
-2. Open the project in Visual Studio Code.
+2. Open the project .
-3. Run the `MazeGame.cs` file with `mono MazeGame.exe maze0x`(x = maze number)
+3. Run the `MazeGame.exe` file with `mono MazeGame.exe mazeXX`(X = maze number)

 ## How to Play